codescene-oss/codescene-vs/README.md

 ## Code Health Analysis
 CodeScene’s [Code Health](https://codescene.io/docs/guides/technical/code-health.html) metric is the software industry’s only code-level metric with proven business impact, measured through fact-based, winning research.
 It’s a metric that you can trust.

+The extension analyses and scores your code as you type, and adds diagnostic items that highlights any code smells.

 ### Language support
 CodeScene supports [most popular languages](https://codescene.io/docs/usage/language-support.html#supported-programming-languages).